OpenNebula/docs/source/management_and_operations/references/creating_images.rst

 .. note::

-    You can also start with a base installation provided by the official ditribution channels:
+    You can also start with a base installation provided by the official distribution channels:

     * **AlmaLinux**: https://repo.almalinux.org/almalinux/
     * **Debian**: https://cdimage.debian.org/cdimage/openstack/